 - Test your reflexes at the knee and ankle.
 These may sometimes be absent if there is a compressed nerve root in your spine.

 - Straight leg raise (SLR) test.
-This test is a very accurate predictor of a disk herniation in patients under the age of 35.
+This is a specialized test to predict if a disk herniation is present, especially in younger patients.
 During the test, you lie on your back and your doctor carefully lifts your affected leg.
 Your knee stays straight.
 If you feel pain down your leg and below the knee, it is a strong indication that you have a herniated disk.

 Magnetic resonance imaging (MRI) scan.
-These studies provide clear images of the body’s soft tissues, including intervertebral disks.
+MRI scans provide clear images of the body's soft tissues, including intervertebral disks.
 Your doctor may order an MRI scan to help confirm the diagnosis and to learn more about which spinal nerves are affected.

-If you are unable to tolerate an MRI, a computerized tomography (CT) scan, or a CT myelogram may be ordered instead.
+If you are unable to tolerate an MRI scan, a computerized tomography (CT) scan, or a CT myelogram may be ordered instead.

-For the majority of patients, a herniated lumbar disk will slowly improve over a period of several days to weeks.
+For most patients, a herniated lumbar disk will slowly improve over a period of several days to weeks.
 Typically, most patients are free of symptoms by 3 to 4 months.
 However, some patients do experience episodes of pain during their recovery.

-Initial treatment for a herniated disk is usually nonsurgical in nature.
-Treatment focuses on providing pain relief.
+Initial treatment for a herniated disk is usually nonsurgical.

 Nonsurgical treatment may include: